 Report details include the selected Interaction, its referenced sub-Interactions and any Pages that are linked to Navigation Buttons.

-Heat Map reports provide two different viewing modes to assist you in better understanding user behavior:
+Heat Map reports provide three different viewing modes to assist you in better understanding user behavior:

 - Flow View.
 Graphically displays the user journey from Page to Page, enabling you to dynamically visualize the proportions of traffic through each Page.